-The fallout of the pandemic has resulted in working flexibly becoming our ‘norm,’ with many of us have been attracted to a job by the prospect of remote working?
+The fallout of the pandemic has resulted in working flexibly becoming our ‘norm,’ with many of us now being attracted to a job by the prospect of remote working.
 In fact, increased job flexibility is a key deciding factor for 1 in 3 workers in the UK.
-As the effects of the Covid-19 pandemic continue, working from home has become our new ‘normal.’
-However, as businesses start to bring workers on Furlough back, the flexible benefits associated with remote working have begun to turn into a feeling of work life ‘burn out’ for many – particularly as we continue to navigate the effects of an economic crisis, rise in redundancies, and future uncertainty.
+However, the flexible benefits associated with remote working continue to come with a growing side order of work life ‘burn out’ for many – particularly as we continue to navigate the effects of an economic crisis, rise in redundancies, and future uncertainty.

 Studies show that as many as 84% of workers admit to feeling burnt out from working from home.
 In most cases this is due to workers feeling unable to separate home from work life, describing feeling pressured to work harder at home than in the office.

-As a result, businesses have begun to place an emphasis on adapting their culture to bring well being back into the focus of working life.
+As a result, businesses have begun to place an emphasis on adapting their culture to bring wellbeing back into the focus of working life.
 With this in mind, we’ve put together 10 ways to help you and your teams restore a healthy work life balance whilst working flexible and in particular, primarily remote working.

 - Create a working space suited to your style